chromice/ae/SOURCE.md

 # Where is the source code?

-This project is in hiatus: There is already a plethora of frameworks to choose from and the author is too busy persuing other things.
+**October, 2016**: This project is in hiatus: There is already a plethora of frameworks to choose from and the author is too busy persuing other things.
+Updates to the specification are still being made, and one should never rule out that the author may have a change of heart (or, more likely, professional needs) and implement some (or even most) parts, however slim the chance may seem.

-> Looking for a different version?
+> Would you like to see previous stable implementation?
 Try [this branch](https://github.com/chromice/ae/tree/deadend-1.0).